sreadytocode/WordFinder/README.md

 Please make sure to perform the following commands via terminal:

-npm install - To install all the dependencies
+npm install - To install all the dependencies.

 npm start - To run the application and enjoy!

-npm test - To run the tests in the application
+npm test - To run the tests in the application.

 ## Planning